list0830/list0830.github.io/_pages/about.md

 # About Me
 I'm a second year Ph.D student from College of information science & electronic engineering, Zhejiang University.
 My research interest includes model compression (typically vector quantization) and edge accelerators.

 I'm co-advised by Prof. Kejie Huang and Prof. Haibin Shen.
-Currently, I'm also a research intern at VIVO Mobile Communication.
+I used to be a research intern at VIVO Mobile Communication.

 # 🔥 News
 - *2025.06*: 🎉 Two papers are accepted by ICCV 2025.